truist/ubulk/backlog.md

 * Install pbulk
     - during chroot setup phase
-    - remove ok pkg_bulk dir if one is there
+    - remove earlier pkg_bulk dir if one is there
     - bootstrap pkg_bulk dir
     - configure pbulk mk.conf to use system-wide work and output dirs
     - clean, build and install pbulk into prepared dir